elejeune11/woundcompute/README.md

 ### Running the code

 ### Understanding the output files

+## Current To Do List <a name="todo"></a>
+* Include previous work on tissue deformation tracking in this repository
+* Identify where segmentation fails and add additional functions to accomodate these scenarios
+* Validate wound segmentation vs. hand labeled data
+* Compare our procedural wound segmentation to machine learning approaches to wound segmentation
+* Add additional quantities of interest to the automatically computed outputs
+* Work on input/output data formatting to better fit experimental needs
+* ?

 ## References to Related Work <a name="references"></a>
 * Das, S. L., Bose, P., Lejeune, E., Reich, D. H., Chen, C., & Eyckmans, J. (2021).
 Extracellular matrix alignment directs provisional matrix assembly and three dimensional fibrous tissue closure.
 Tissue Engineering Part A, 27(23-24), 1447-1457. https://doi.org/10.1089/ten.tea.2020.0332